Tips for a successful doctor’s appointments for a child with ASD - Little Spurs Autism Centers

 • Be calm

 • As parents, it’s hard to see our children not at their best or in pain.
 Kids are preceptive and feed off negative energy around them, which can cause them to become anxious.
-Just remember to be mindful to project calmness and positivity.
+Just remember to be mindful to project calmness and positivity, especially during autism therapy sessions.
 This will be the most helpful when keeping our child at ease.
 Also, remember to not project your feelings on your child.
 For example, don’t say your child is so scared about the visit when in reality it’s the parent that is more worried than the child.

 • Role-play